Reform UK surges to highest-ever rating in polls, new survey suggests

-The Ipsos poll revealed Reform has a nine-point lead over Sir Keir Starmer’s Labour Party
+Ipsos survey finds Nigel Farage’s party has a nine-point lead over Labour

-Nigel Farage’s Reform UK party has taken a dramatic nine-point lead over Labour, a new poll has revealed.
+Reform UK has taken a dramatic nine-point lead over Labour, a new poll has revealed.
 The Ipsos survey showed Reform had 34 per cent of the vote share, compared to Labour’s 25 per cent.

-This could mean that if a general election were held tomorrow, Mr Farage could be elected prime minister.
+This means that if a general election were held tomorrow, Reform’s leader Nigel Farage would probably be elected prime minister.

 Meanwhile, the Conservatives had only 15 per cent of the estimated vote share in the lowest result ever recorded by Ipsos, and the highest ever for Reform.